by Scott Mehl

 - Princess Elise (1864-1929) – married Heinrich XXVII, Prince Reuss of Schleiz

 - Princess Feodore (1866-1932) – married Emich, 5th Prince of Leiningen

-He was educated in Karlsruhe, and then studied law in Paris, Bonn, Tübingen and Leipzig, graduating in 1885.
+He was educated in Karlsruhe and then studied law in Paris, Bonn, Tübingen, and Leipzig, graduating in 1885.
 Following his military training, he was appointed Secretary of the Imperial German Embassy in St Petersburg and London.
 He also worked for his father when he served as Imperial Governor of Alsace-Lorraine.

 On April 20, 1896, Ernst married Princess Alexandra at Schloss Ehrenburg in Coburg.
 She was the daughter of Prince Alfred, Duke of Edinburgh and Duke of Saxe-Coburg and Gotha (a son of Queen Victoria), and Grand Duchess Maria Alexandrovna of Russia (a daughter of Tsar Alexander II).
-The couple were second cousins – their grandmothers, Queen Victoria and Princess Feodora of Leiningen, were half-sisters.
+The couple was second cousins – their grandmothers, Queen Victoria and Princess Feodora of Leiningen, were half-sisters.
 Ernst and Alexandra had five children:

 - Gottfried, Prince of Hohenlohe-Langenburg (1897-1960) – married Princess Margarita of Greece and Denmark, had issue

 - Princess Maria Melita (1899-1967) – married Friedrich, Duke of Schleswig-Holstein, had issue